carbon-language/carbon-lang/docs/design/variadics.md

 (see [below](#tuple-type-equality-and-segment-algebra)) called the _offset_,
 which doesn't involve `$I`.

-Every pack expansion pattern also has a hidden deduced parameter that represents its arity.
+Every pack expansion pattern, and every pack expansion expression in the type position of a binding pattern, has a hidden deduced parameter that represents its arity.

 These types, values, variables, and operations are notional, and are not